Raav-Paul/institutional-portfolio-concentration-report/dashboard/README.md

 - The report covers **2,280 institutional managers** with more than **$1 billion in reported 13F holdings value**.
 - The average portfolio contains approximately **36 effective holdings**, indicating moderate diversification.
-- The average Top 5 concentration is approximately **42%**, suggesting a meaningful portion of capital is concentrated within managers' largest positions.
+- The average Top 5 concentration is approximately **42%**, suggesting a meaningful portion of capital is concentrated within a fund's largest positions.
 - Reported capital is concentrated among the largest institutions, with the Top 10 managers controlling a substantial **39.5%** share of disclosed 13F equity exposure for Q4 2025.
 - Most managers allocate the majority of positions to the **MEDIUM-CONVICTION(1%-5%)** & **TAIL(<1%)** buckets at 33% and 29% respectively.
 - Compartively a smaller share of capital is committed to **HIGH(5%-10%)** & **CORE(>10%)** positions at 14% & 23% respectively.